-In today’s vernacular, freedom is an infinitely expanding tautology of desire, feverishly referenced by people with a passionate need for freedom to each their own.
-They attach their desire for freedom to autonomy, even though the quest for autonomy can never be achieved by violating the societal rules you are expected to obey, or deteriorates other relational expectations.
+Freedom is an infinitely expanding tautology of desire in today’s vernacular, feverishly referenced by people with a passionate need for freedom to each their own.
+They attach their desire for freedom to autonomy, even though the quest for autonomy can never be achieved by violating the societal rules you are expected to obey or deteriorates other relational expectations.

 The problem is, we have a legislative body and an aging scripture, a stubborn constitutional bible, stuck in feeble absolutisms of freedom where relativity, compatible with everything in the universe, is required.
 We mistrust our freedom for good reason because it merely enables a vile-maxim of absolutism, ignorant to the general relativity Einstein discovered one hundred years ago.